duanegoodner/faclpath/README.md

 ## Project Status

 *Pygetfacl* is a work-in-progress.
-Roadmap (as of March 1, 2023):

-* Use current version (0.0.1) as a dependency in other projects over the next ~2 weeks.
+Will use it as a dependency in other projects and modify as improvement opportunities arise.

-  * During this time, no changes to project except docstring cleanup (change from Google format to reST) and improving tests.

-* Based on use experience identify and implement areas for improvement.
-ETA for 0.0.2 release: March 14, 2023.